 Notable change criteria

 We used a multi-step method for evaluating changes in relative outcome differences between key years of comparison, with the aim of identifying practically significant changes while taking into consideration normal between-year fluctuations.
-We used this method to evaluate changes in relative outcome differences between 2019 and 2023, and then repeated the process to evaluate changes between 2022 and 2023.
+We used this method to evaluate changes in relative outcome differences between 2024 and 2023.
 This is described below.

-Step 2: from the subgroups not excluded in Step 1, identify those whose 2019 to 2023 and 2022 to 2023 change in relative outcome difference in absolute value was larger than their 2018 to 2019 change in absolute value.
+Step 2: from the subgroups not excluded in Step 1, identify those whose 2023 to 2024 change in relative outcome difference in absolute value was larger than their 2018 to 2019 change in absolute value.
 This step considers how the relative outcome differences can change between 2 normal years, namely, 2018 and 2019, and identifies between-year changes that exceed normal between-year changes in magnitude.

-Step 3: from the subgroups identified in Step 2, flag as ‘notable’ the subgroups whose 2019 to 2023 and/or 2022 to 2023 change exceeded an effect size criterion, which we set at 0.1 grade for the numeric grade measure and 1 percentage point for the grade probability measures.
+Step 3: from the subgroups identified in Step 2, flag as ‘notable’ the subgroups whose 2023 to 2024 change exceeded an effect size criterion, which we set at 0.1 grade for the numeric grade measure and 1 percentage point for the grade probability measures.

-To appreciate what is meant by a change between 2 years of 0.1 grade in relative outcome difference, we can consider a theoretical scenario comparing left- and right-handed students.
-If we had 2 groups of 100 students.
-Students in one group are left-handed and students in the other group are right-handed.
+To appreciate what is meant by a change between 2 years of 0.1 grade in relative outcome difference, we can consider a theoretical scenario comparing left- and right-handed students where we have 2 groups of 100 students and where students in one group are left-handed and students in the other group are right-handed.
 The 2 groups are otherwise perfectly matched in background, and all take one A level subject in one year.
 If in one year, all 100 right-handed students receive grade B, and in the left-handed group, 50 receive grade A and 50 receive grade B, the overall difference between the groups is half a grade (0.5 grade).
 If the following year, the right-handed students all receive grade B, but in the left-handed group, 60 get grade B and 40 get grade A, the overall difference between the groups is slightly less than half a grade (0.4 grade) and the change between the years is 0.1 grade.
 There are, however, many different ways to get the same size of overall change.
-In the example above, a change of 0.1 grade between the years would also occur if, in the left-handed group in the second year, 5 students got an A*, 50 got an A and 45 got a B.
+In the example above, a change of 0.1 grade between the years would also occur if, in the left-handed group in the second year, 5 students got an A* , 50 got an A and 45 got a B.

 Vocational and Technical Qualifications Methodology